-Objectives for Active Fluvial Units
+4.3.10 Objectives for Active Fluvial Units (HGLUOO Objective 12)

-Objectives for Active Fluvial Units Objective 12 (1) Protect all forest within active fluvial units.
+Objective 12 (1) Protect all forest within active fluvial units.
 (2) Adjacent to the active fluvial units, maintain a management zone with a minimum width of 1.5 tree lengths, measured from the outer edge of the active fluvial unit, to maintain the integrity of the active fluvial unit.
 (3) Within a development area, the total amount of mature forest and old forest in the management zone may be reduced by up to 10%.
 (4) Despite subsection (3), within a development area, the total amount of mature forest and old forest in the management zone may be reduced by an additional 10%, provided that: (a) sufficient functional riparian forest is retained to protect the integrity of the active fluvial unit; and (b) an adaptive management plan is developed and implemented.
 (5) Areas retained, managed or varied in accordance with subsections (1) to (4) must be documented and submitted as digital spatial data at the end of each calendar year to the Council of the Haida Nation and the Province of British Columbia.
 (6) Where some or all of the forest within the active fluvial unit and management zone required under subsections (1) and (2) has been previously altered or harvested, provide for the recruitment of functional riparian forest in the active fluvial unit and management zone through natural processes and voluntary management intervention.

-- 1. The Holder will protect all forest within active fluvial units, consistent with the management zone width specified in section 12(2) and the requirements of section 12(6) to recruit functional riparian forest within the active fluvial unit and management zone, subject to sections 12(3) and 12(4). - 2.
-When establishing the management zone adjacent to an active fluvial unit, tree length will be determined using Schedule 5, column A and B of the HGLUOO.
-The predominate site series will be determined through field assessment by a Qualified Professional and be the dominate site series adjacent to the active fluvial unit. - An active fluvial unit will be delineated following the principles outlined in the report titled, "Defining Active Fluvial Units", prepared by Glynnis Horel, P.Eng., Ostapowich Engineering Services Ltd., dated April 1, 2006 and updated for Haida Gwaii, dated June 2016. - 4.
-The Holder will comply with annual reporting requirements outlined in section 12(5) for active fluvial units and associated management zones.
+Strategy for FDU 1 and FDU 2 (1) The Holder will protect all forest within active fluvial units , consistent with the management zone width specified in section 12(2) and the requirements of section 12(6) to recruit functional riparian forest within the active fluvial unit and management zone, subject to sections 12(3) and 12(4).
+(2) When establishing the management zone adjacent to an active fluvial unit, tree length will be determined using Schedule 5, column A and B of the HGLUOO.
+The predominate site series will be determined through field assessment by a Qualified Professional and be the dominate site series adjacent to the active fluvial unit.
+(3) The Holder will comply with annual reporting requirements outlined in section 12(5) for active fluvial units and associated management zones.
+(4) For the purposes of this strategy, active fluvial units will be delineated following the principles outlined in the report titled, "Defining Active Fluvial Units", prepared by Glynnis Horel, P.Eng., Ostapowich Engineering Services Ltd., dated April 1, 2006 and updated for Haida Gwaii, dated June 2016.
+Additional guidance on delineating fan characteristics and assessment of fan activity will follow the hydrogeomorphic criteria from Land Management Handbook 57 and Land Management Handbook 61.
+Small low energy fans on small (less than 3 meter wide) upland streams (FRPA S6 streams) that show minimal signs of hydrogeomorphic processes occurring and have a low water transport as determined through assessments are not active fluvial units and are managed under FSP section 4.3.11 Upland stream areas (HGLUOO Objective 13). hydrogeomorphic processes occurring and have a low water transport as determined through assessments are not active fluvial units and are managed under FSP section 4.3.11 Upland